-Nature of Malpractices/Improper conduct Punishment If the candidate: Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, Cell phones, pager, palm computers or any other form of material concerned with or related to the course of the examination (theory or practical) in which he is appearing but has not made use of (material shall include any marks on the body of the candidate which can be used as an aid in the course of the examination) Expulsion from the examination hall and cancellation of the performance in that course only.
-Gives assistance or guidance or receives it from any other candidate orally or by any other body language methods or communicates through cell phones with any candidate or persons in or outside the exam hall in respect of any matter.
+Rule Nature of Malpractices/Improper conduct Punishment NO. If the candidate: 1. (a) Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, Cell phones, pager, palm computers or any other form of material concerned with or related to the course of the examination (theory or practical) in which he is appearing but has not made use of (material shall include any marks on the body of the candidate which can be used as an aid in the course of the examination) Expulsion from the examination hall and cancellation of the performance in that course only. (b) Gives assistance or guidance or receives it from any other candidate orally or by any other body language methods or communicates through cell phones with any candidate or persons in or outside the exam hall in respect of any matter.
 Expulsion from the examination hall and cancellation of the performance in that course only of all the candidates involved.
 In case of an outsider, he will be handed over to the police and a case is registered against him.
-Has copied in the examination hall from any paper, book, programmable calculators, palm computers or any other form of material relevant to the course of the examination (theory or practical) in which the candidate is appearing.
+2. Has copied in the examination hall from any paper, book, programmable calculators, palm computers or any other form of material relevant to the course of the examination (theory or practical) in which the candidate is appearing.
 Expulsion from the examination hall and cancellation of the performance in that course and all other courses the candidate has already appeared including practical examinations and project work and shall not be permitted to appear for the remaining examinations of the courses of that Semester.
 The Hall Ticket of the candidate is to be cancelled.
-Impersonates any other candidate in connection with the examination.
+3. Impersonates any other candidate in connection with the examination.
 The candidate who has impersonated shall be expelled from examination hall.
 The candidate is also debarred for four consecutive semesters from class work and all Semester-end examinations.
 The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.
 The performance of the original candidate who has been impersonated, shall be cancelled in all the courses of the examination (including labs and project work) already appeared and shall not be allowed to appear for examinations of the remaining courses of that semester.
 The candidate is also debarred for four consecutive semesters from class work and all Semester-end examinations, if his involvement is established.
 Otherwise, The candidate is debarred for two consecutive semesters from class work and all Semester-end examinations.
 The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.
-If the Conduct If the candidate: Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, Cell phones, pager, palm computers or any other form of material concerned with or related to the course of the examination (theory or practical) in which he is appearing but has not made use of (material shall include any marks on the body of the candidate which can be used as an aid in the course of the examination) Gives assistance or guidance or receives it from any other candidate orally or by any other body language methods or communicates through cell phones with any candidate or persons in or outside the exam hall in respect of any matter.
-Has copied in the examination hall from any paper, book, programmable calculators, palm computers or any other form of material relevant to the course of the examination (theory or practical) in which the candidate is appearing.
-Impersonates any other candidate in
+If the imposter is an outsider, he will be handed over to the police and a case is registered against him.